BC Beroe

+In European competition, Beroe has participated in the FIBA Europe Cup and the Balkan International Basketball League.
+They are 1 time finalist in Bulgarian league (2017), 1 time Bulgarian Cup winner (2017), 1 time Balkan League winner (2017).

+Beroe's team colors are green and white, and their mascot is a bear named Bero.

 History

 Beroe was founded in 1958 after the union between Botev and Lokomotiv sport clubs.
-In 1961, Beroe's men team earned the right to play in the already formed elite basketball A group of 8 Sofia and 8 provincial teams.
 After a period of several years in the Group B Beroe won back his place in the elite echelon - Group A 1971.
 In 2004, Beroe occupied ninth place in the league of the country with coach Konstantin Boev.
-In 2012, the team promoted to the NBL.